 Below we look at the culture in each island, and what you should expect if you choose to visit!

 Visiting the French Polynesian island of Bora Bora affords visitors a unique opportunity to delve into the lives of early settlers and learn more about the arrivals from Europe.
 From the famous story of the ‘Mutiny on the Bounty’ to the oral history shown through dance and song, you can learn a lot through the cultural experiences on offer here.
 (Recommended: Traveling to Bora Bora?
 Here’s the Culture Guide You Need).

 Try your hand at spearfishing and learn the incredible meanings behind traditional Maori tattoos.
-On islands like Bora Bora and nearby Tahiti, you will also find dance performances of the ‘Ori Tahiti’, and there are also places to take lessons with locals.
+On islands like Bora Bora and nearby Tahiti, you will also find dance performances of the ‘Ori Tahiti’ performed at resorts, and there are also places to take lessons with locals.

 A trip to Bora Bora’s only town, Vaitape (pop: 5000) is worth it in order to experience some of community life.
 Although the town is focused on the tourist trade, a visit here will give you the chance to try out local cuisine.
 Some of which we recommend later in this article.

 Multi-ethnic and multi-religious Fiji has a fascinating culture, some of it stretching back many centuries.
 One of their ancient traditions is fire walking, which originated on the island of Beqa.
 The locals on this island still ceremoniously walk across hot coals, making Beqa a must visit for culture aficionados.
 (Recommended: The Ultimate Guide to Fiji Culture).

 This culture rich country is a place where many superstitions still exist – such as believing that coconuts choose who to fall on!
 But it’s also an incredibly friendly and warm nation, where tourists are encouraged to intermingle with locals.